-FHA Versus Conventional Programs – Which Mortgage Is Best for You?
+FHA Versus Conventional Loan Programs – Which Mortgage Is Best for You?

 FHA financing is backed by the Federal Housing Administration and requires a 3.5% down payment.
 FHA loans generally are the best bets for those with lower credit scores and past credit problems.
 For example, if you had a bankruptcy in the past three years, you may want to consider an FHA finance option.

 Conventional loans are not directly backed by the US government and take higher qualifications for approval.
 Investors in the open mortgage market buy investment products that contain these purchase money loans.
 Free market investors want to take the lower risk, so conventional loans are designed for people with higher credit profiles.